butadpj/turborepo-with-expo-router/README.md

 - Remove `index.js`'s content and replace it with `import "expo-router/entry";`.
 See [working with monorepos guide](https://docs.expo.dev/guides/monorepos/)
 - Set `"scheme": "turborepo-with-expo-router"` in `app.json` (Replace the schema with whatever you like)
 - Add `plugins: ["expo-router/babel"],` in `babel.config.js`
-- Enable developing for web
+- Enable developing for web by adding the ff. in app.json

   ```javascript
   "web": {